bihealth/bih-cluster/bih-cluster/docs/ondemand/overview.md

 ## Background

 OOD allows you to access cluster resources using a web-based graphical interface in addition to traditional SSH connections.
-You can then connect to jobs running graphical applications either to virtual desktops (such as Matlab) or to web apps (such as Jupyter and RStudio Server).
+You can then connect to jobs running graphical applications either to virtual desktops or to web apps (such as Jupyter and RStudio Server).

 The following figure illustrates this.